-B. Trash must be placed at the curbside by 7:00 AM for collection
+A. Trash must be placed at the curbside by 7:00 AM for collection

-C. Trash containers shall be placed at the curb no earlier than 6:00 PM the night before pickup and must be removed from the curb no later than 9:00 PM on the day of pickup.
+B. Trash containers shall be placed at the curb no earlier than 6:00 PM the night before pickup and must be removed from the curb no later than 9:00 PM on the day of pickup.

-G. Regardless of fault, if any portion of a resident’s trash is spilled on any part of the grounds, it is the responsibility of the resident to pick it up.
+E. Regardless of fault, if any portion of a resident’s trash is spilled on any part of the grounds, it is the responsibility of the resident to pick it up.

-K. The following items are not allowed.
+I. The following items are not permitted.
 Rocks, concrete, dirt, mulch, tires, soil, sod, tree stumps, paint, motor oil, combustibles, toxic or hazardous wastes, or any other material excluded from the disposal site, or any applicable state or federal law, as being hazardous or toxic.
 As well as flammable products, dead animals, fecal matter, manure, brick, landscaping timbers, friable asbestos, lead acid/wet cell batteries, bio-hazardous material, needles, and other medical waste.

 Section 4.
 Recycling

-A. Residents of townhouses and single-family homes in Fairfax county receiving curbside refuse and recycling collection are required to separate recyclables from trash.
+Residents of townhouses and single-family homes in Fairfax county receiving curbside refuse and recycling collection are required to separate recyclables from trash.

-C. AAA Recycling will provide one recycling bin per household.
+B. The trash vendor provides one recycling bin per household.

-E. Recycling containers must be placed at the curbside by 7:00 AM for collection.
+D. Recycling containers must be placed at the curbside by 7:00 AM for collection.

-F. Recycling containers shall be placed at the curb no earlier than 6:00 PM the night before pickup and must be removed from the curb no later than 9:00 PM on the day of pickup.
+E. Recycling containers shall be placed at the curb no earlier than 6:00 PM the night before pickup and must be removed from the curb no later than 9:00 PM on the day of pickup.

-G. AAA uses Single Stream Recycling meaning all recyclables can be placed in the same container.
+F. All recyclables can be placed in the same container.

-I. The following items should be recycled:
+H. The following items should be recycled (www.americandisposal.com/recycling):